SOM Global Pre-Departure Requirements for Medical Students

 “The primary purpose of a student clinical experience is observation, not hands-on treatment.
 You are there to learn, not to treat.
 Medical students who perform procedures beyond their training may negatively impact their chances of matching in residency programs.”
 Association of American Medical Colleges (AAMC)

-International Pre-Travel Requirements set forth by the University of North Carolina School of Medicine
+SOM Global Pre-Departure Requirements list below is set forth by the University of North Carolina School of Medicine

 If you are a UNC/H Resident Physician, STOP.
-You will complete the Resident pre-travel requirements for both the GME Office and the OIA located at this link here.
+You will complete the Resident pre-travel requirements for both the GME Office and the OGHE located at this link here.

-The Registry allows the University to track and communicate with students while they are abroad quickly and easily in the event that an emergency occurs in the country in which they are studying.
-And we always advise our students to enroll in the Department of State’s Smart Traveller Enrollment Program (STEP).
+The Registry allows the University of North Carolina to track and communicate with UNC affiliates while they are abroad quickly and easily in the event that an emergency occurs in the country in which they are studying.
+And we always advise our students to enroll in the Department of State’s Smart Traveler Enrollment Program (STEP).

 Instructions to register your trip in the UNC Global Travel Registry are as follows: